wangdi4/llvm/llvm/docs/Intel/CSA/index.rst

   lics.
 CSANormalizeDebugPass is a small pass that runs beforehand to make sure that there aren't disconnected lics hanging around as a result of debug values.
+- :ref:`CSADataflowVerifier` - Verifies dataflow machine code
+- CSAProcedureCalls - Converts functions from their initial SXU-based calling conventions to dataflow calling conventions.
 - Assembly Printing

 Passes before instruction selection operate on standard LLVM IR and many of the CSA-specific ones exist mostly to manipulate intrinsics used by backend passes later on.
 Memory ordering operates on "standard" SSA Machine IR but passes starting with dataflow conversion operate on Machine IR interpreted as dataflow code.
-See "CSA Dataflow Machine Code Representation" (TODO: replace with link) for more information on this format and how to use it.
+See :doc:`CSA Dataflow Machine Code Representation <DataflowMIR>` for more information on this format and how to use it.

 Usage Models
 ============